ethereum-optimism/specs/specs/interop/predeploys.md

 ### `isDeposit()`

-Returns true iff the current execution occurs in a [deposit context](./derivation.md#deposit-context).
+Returns true if the current execution occurs in a [deposit context](./derivation.md#deposit-context).

 Only the `CrossL2Inbox` is authorized to call `isDeposit`.
 This is done to prevent apps from easily detecting and censoring deposits.